christellepd/text-based-adventure/README.md

 ### :green_book: Description
+This repository shows a text-based adventure made with Python.

 ```
 You are new in Berlin and are looking for a place to live.
 You found a listing in Mitte,
 applied to rent, and the landlord chooses you as a tenant!
 But there's one last thing